vinepereira/Recipe-Page-Dev-Challenges/README.md

 - This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/wBunSb7FPrIepJZAg0sY) was to build an application to complete the given user stories.
 - Responsive using display grid
 - An animation was also inserted into the image.
+- In this challenge I learned how to make a checkbox using pseudo elements and pseudo classes.
+- By choice I also put an animated gif as a joke in the background

 ## Contact
 - GitHub [@vinepereira](https://github.com/vinepereira)